 20's & 30's Sushi Shabbat

-At least five times a year, Jewish 20s and 30s congregate at our synagogue around 8pm for sushi and other tasty appetizers before a Kabbalat Shabbat Service at 8:30pm.
+Every third Friday, Jewish 20's and 30's congregate at our synagogue around 7:30 pm for sushi and other tasty appetizers before a Kabbalat Shabbat Service at 8:15 pm.
 Inspiring music, opportunities to get to know your neighbors, and relevant teachings from our tradition fill the worship experience with fun and meaning.
 The oneg afterward provides another opportunity to get to know other Chicago-area Jewish 20s & 30s.
 Come alone or with a crew, either way you’ll find a welcoming atmosphere to meet great new people.

 Friday, September 19th